Supported Providers

 Removing a Provider Account

-To disconnect an account, go to Organization Admin → Accounts, find the account, and click Remove.
-This deletes all stored credentials and cost data associated with that account from Cost Optix.
+To disconnect a credential-based account, open the Organization Admin page, select the Accounts tab, find the account, and click Delete.
+This removes all stored credentials and cost data associated with that account from Cost Optix.
 Your cloud provider account is unaffected.